 - Counter ~ Tracking Measures

 Animal tracking is an important survival skill to learn.
-To recognize animal tracks and learn to trail our four legged friends.
-Broadens our awareness of the natural world while developing a great interpretive tool.
+To recognize animal tracks and learn to trail our four-legged friends broaden our awareness of the natural world.
+While developing a great interpretive tool.
+Teens develop their animal tracking skills at camp as part of their rite of passage.

 I look forward to you joining us during one of the many tracking courses we offer.